enjalot/blockbuilder-search-index/README.md

 coffee elasticsearch.coffee data/latest.json
 ```

+I deploy this on a server with cronjobs, see the [example crontab]()

 ### RPC host

 I made a very simple REST server that will listen for incoming gists to index them, or an id of a gist to delete from the index.